Radial Basis Function Model

 Radial Basis Function Model#

-This section provides implementation for concepts related to radial basis function (RBF) model.
-In these models, a specific type of basis functions is used which computes similarity between inputs and a set of reference points in the design space.
-Let \(\mathbf{x}\) be the input vector, \(\mathbf{c}_i\) be the \(i^{th}\) reference point vector, and \(r_i\) be the euclidean distance between \(\mathbf{x}\) and \(\mathbf{c}_i\) i.e. \(|| \mathbf{x} - \mathbf{c}_i ||_2\).
+This section provides implementation for concepts related to radial basis function (RBF) models.
+In these models, a specific type of basis function is used which computes similarity between inputs and a set of reference points in the design space.
+Let \(\mathbf{x}\) be the input vector, \(\mathbf{c}_i\) be the \(i^{th}\) reference point vector, and \(r_i\) be the euclidean distance between \(\mathbf{x}\) and \(\mathbf{c}_i\) i.e. \(r_i = || \mathbf{x} - \mathbf{c}_i ||_2\).
 Then, the basis function vector will be:

-The reference points are typically training points which implies that number of functions in basis vector will be equal to the number of training points.
+The reference points are typically the training points which implies that number of functions in basis vector will be equal to the number of training points.
 There are many possible options for \(\psi_i(r_i)\) such as:

-Gaussian: \(\psi_i(r_i) = \exp (- r_i^2/\sigma^2 )\)
+• Gaussian: \(\psi_i(r_i) = \exp (- r_i^2/(2\sigma^2 ))\)

-Multiquadric: \(\psi_i(r_i) = \sqrt{r_i^2 + \sigma^2}\)
+• Inverse Multiquadric: \(\psi_i(r_i) = \frac{1}{\sqrt{r_i^2 + \sigma^2}}\)

-NOTE: The radial basis function model is an interpolating model i.e. the model passes through all the data points.
+where \(\sigma\) is a scaling factor and a hyperparameter of the RBF model.
+The aim of fitting the model is to find a weight vector \(\textbf{w}\) such that \(\hat{f}(\textbf{x}) = \textbf{w}^T \psi(\textbf{x})\).
+The radial basis function model is an interpolating model i.e. the model passes through all the data points.
 This is very useful when there is no noise in the data but will over-fit easily when there is noise in the data.

-Below block of code defines this function:
+Below block of code imports the torch library and uses it to define this function:

-forrester = lambda x: (6*x-2)**2*np.sin(12*x-4)
+forrester = lambda x: (6*x-2)**2*torch.sin(12*x-4)

 # Bounds